Even if you consider yourself to be an expert on Baltimore, you can impress your friends and family with these little-known facts about Charm City.

-- Edgar Allan Poe mysteriously passed away in Baltimore and is buried at Westminster Hall and Burial Grounds.
+- Edgar Allan Poe mysterious death occurred in Baltimore, and he was laid to rest at Westminster Hall and Burial Grounds.

 - Thurgood Marshall, the first African-American Supreme Court Justice, was born in Baltimore in 1908.

-- Reginald F. Lewis, the first black owner of a billion dollar company, was born in Baltimore.
-The Reginald F. Lewis Museum of Maryland African American History is named in his honor.
+- Reginald F. Lewis, the first African-American to own a billion-dollar company, was born in Baltimore, and the Reginald F. Lewis Museum is named in his honor.

-- Billie Holiday, the jazz singer, was born in Baltimore.
-A monument in her honor stands on the corner of Lafayette and...
-Pennsylvania Avenues.
+- Billie...
+Holiday, the late world-famous jazz singer, was born in Baltimore.
+A monument in her honor stands on the corner of Lafayette and Pennsylvania Avenues.